Quenching of jets tagged with $W$ bosons in high-energy nuclear collisions: Conclusion

 We have carried out the first systematic study of jet production in association with a $W$ boson in both p+p and Pb+Pb collisions at the LHC energy.
 We use a Monte Carlo event generator SHERPA to generate reference $W$+jet production in p+p collisions with NLO ME matched to PS.
 Our calculations show excellent agreement with the experimental data in p+p collisions.
 Jet propagation and medium response in the hot/dense medium are simulated by LBT and the medium information is provided by 3+1D CLVisc hydrodynamics.
 We investigated the medium effect on the dijet invariant mass $m_{jj}$ between the two leading jets.
 We also studied the nuclear modification of jet spectra associated with a $W$ boson in different $W$ transverse momentum intervals.
 Jet-medium interactions lead to an enhancement in small $p_T^{jet}$ region and a suppression in large $p_T^{jet}$ region due to the steep falling of the jet spectra.
 We also presented the modification of the missing transverse momentum in $W$+ jets events.
 The shift of this distribution to a smaller value indicates that jets lose large fraction of their energy in the opposite direction of the neutrino or $W$ boson.
 We demonstrate that the shift of the scalar sum of transverse momentum $S_T$ reflects the absolute jet energy loss in Pb+Pb collisions.
 Furthermore, we have investigated the shift of $W$+jet $p_T$ imbalance distribution $x_{jW}$ due to jet energy loss, the suppression of jet partners per $W$ trigger $R_{jW}$ due to the reduction of jets yields, as well as the modification of $W$+jet azimuthal angle correlations $\Delta \phi_{jW}$ resulting from the suppression of multi-jets in heavy-ion collisions.

-We thank W. Dai, S. Chen, and Q. Zhou for enjoyable discussions.
-We thank T. Luo for helpful discussions on LBT model, and W. Chen for providing 3+1D hydro profile of the QGP evolution.
-This research is supported in part Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, and by the NSFC of China with Project Nos.
-11935007, 11221504, and 11890714, by DOE under No. DE-AC02-05CH11231, and NSF Grants under No. ACI-1550228 within the JETSCAPE Collaboration and No. OAC- 2004571 within the X-SCAPE Collaboration.
+{\bf Acknowledgments:} The authors would like to thank H Zhang, T Luo, P Ru, G Ma for helpful discussions.
+This research is supported by Guangdong Major Project of Basic and Applied Basic Research No. 2020B0301030008, Natural Science Foundation of China with Project No. 11935007, 11805167.